naldal/TuistAutoGen/README.md

 <p align="center" width="100%">
 	<img width="575" alt="Logo" src="https://github.com/naldal/TuistAutoGen/assets/45508297/cd07e010-c205-4e08-a77b-ea248c45128d">
 </p>

-> <h3 align="center">🚀 Simplifying the world of Project Generation and Framework Production </h3>
+> <h3 align="center">🚀 A utility library for quickly building Tuist projects. </h3>

-Welcome to **TuistAutoGen**, a revolutionary toolset that empowers you to take full control of your Tuist project lifecycle with seamless automation and dynamic adaptability.
+Welcome to TuistAutoGen.
+TuistAutoGen empowers you to fully control the Tuist project lifecycle with just one script execution.

 **TuistAutoGen** is more than just another project creation tool.
 It's an enabler, a streamliner, a powerhouse that evolves alongside your project's needs.
 TuistAutoGen is an elegantly designed solution for swift project modularization and framework production, all just one shell execution away!